Houmaneskandani/CS-166-Project/README.md

    - To validate the number of tickets sold and the number of stops, we verify that inputted numbers are not less than 0

    - To validate the departure and arrival date, we ask the user to input the day, month, and year of the date, validating each one of those individually.
-Using the information gathered, we construct a string to represent the respective date in the format YYYY-MM-DD (date format that the database exepcts)
+Using the information gathered, we construct a string to represent the respective date in the format YYYY-MM-DD (date format that the database exepcts).
+We assume user needs to input the date not the time.

    - To validate the plane and pilot ids, we verify that each id belongs to a row in a table (Plane or Pilot respectively).
 Note, we ask the user to input the pilot and plane ids because we need them to create a new row in the Flight Info table